Home Log in Sign up Profile Log out

 Minchia!

 A strong expression used to convey surprise, frustration, or amazement.
-Common in speech but can be considered vulgar depending on the context.
+Common in speech, but it can be considered vulgar depending on the context.

 Learn more